devstar0718/bunzz_payment_splitter/README.md

 `totalERC20Withdrawn`

-Getter for the total ERC20 released on the contract
+Getter for the total ERC20 withdrawn on the contract

     No params